 There are some questions that are asked by many people who are considering long-term care for their parents or other elderly relatives.
 Here are some of them:

 Is my loved one ready for long-term care?

 This is something that needs to be decided by each family.
-If your loved one is having trouble keeping his or her home clean, isn’t taking good care of his or her hygiene, or isn’t able to remember to take necessary medication, then they might not be safe living alone.
+If your loved one is having trouble keeping the house clean, managing personal hygiene, or has trouble remembering to take medication, then living alone might not be safe.
 Whether the solution is living with a family member, hiring an in-home nurse, or going to a long-term care facility is something that each family needs to address on an individual basis.